4riful/Periodic-table/README.md

 # for windows same process
 # or download the exe file for use like an application.
 # exe link:
+# For Android phone,
-# for Android phone. download termux app form playstore
+Download termux app form playstore
 # after installing the app
 $apt update
 $apt upgrade